mthaler/sbur-redis/README.md

 # sbur-redis
-Demo project from the Spring Boot Up &amp; Running book that queries the PlaneFinder services and stores received data in Redis
+Demo project from the Spring Boot Up &amp; Running book that queries the PlaneFinder service and stores received data in Redis